Moksha (2001 film): Production

 In 1995, cinematographer Ashok Mehta decided to turn director with a film that would star Sanjay Dutt in the lead role.
 However, Dutt was unable to act in it due to his legal court case proceedings, and Mehta opted for another actor.
 John Abraham was considered for the role before Arjun Rampal was selected for the protagonist at the recommendation of Shekhar Kapur.
 Manisha Koirala was signed as the heroine.

 Mehta began filming Moksha in 1997 but financial issues kept delaying the shooting.
 It took several years to complete the film.

 Soundtrack

-All tracks was composed by Rajesh Roshan and lyrics penned by Javed Akhtar.
+All tracks was composed by Rajesh Roshan and lyrics penned by Javed Akhtar except "Jaan Leva" which was written by Shravan Sinha.
 Duo composer Salim–Sulaiman had provided four instrumental tracks for this album.
 The full album was released on 9 September 2001.